UPDATED: May 10th, 2022.

 There are lots of job opportunities for Canadians in New Zealand if you know how to find them.
 As New Zealand is a small country, many employers are familiar with hiring foreigners and have done so at some point or another.
 Canadians are also known for having a great work ethic so many employers are happy to hire us!

 Be sure to start your job search by being open, flexible and managing your expectations.
 You wouldn’t expect to find a role at an IT company in Canada if you’ve only ever worked in your local grocery store before.
-The same applied in New Zealand.
+The same applies in New Zealand.
 Consider lots of different types of jobs.
 After all, that is how you develop new skills.
 You can also use it as a way to find areas you never knew you were interested in (or areas you are definitely not interested in which is just as valuable).
 Once you find a job, if you want to continue looking for something else you certainly can.
 At least you have income coming in so you can take your time with your search.

 Even still, it can be difficult figuring out where to start your search.
 In almost all cases, you likely won’t be considered for a position until after you have arrived in the country.
 This is because employers want to know you are indeed coming to New Zealand, and have a place to live before they hire you.

-At Stepabroad, we provide a ton of resources to help you find a job in New Zealand faster.
+At Stepabroad, we provide a ton of resources to help you find jobs in New Zealand faster.
 Our team will revise your resume to be in line with New Zealand standards and help you stand out to potential employers.
 We also go over which industries are easier to find jobs in, which websites are best, and the application methods that are preferred for specific industries.
 We offer first-hand advice on the best approach for your search depending on what type of working holiday experience you want to have.

 Finding a job is generally easier in bigger cities because there are more positions available.
 Auckland is New Zealand’s largest city with just over one million people.
 Many companies have their head offices or at least one location here.
 It is the gateway to the rest of the country with international flights arriving daily.
 This means tourism is a big industry here.